dinhomathias/Amc/Exception-Handling.md

 Example: You're trying to send a message, but the user blocked the bot.
 An `Unauthorized` exception, a subclass of `TelegramError`, will be raised and delivered to your error handler, so you can delete it from your conversation list, if you keep one.

 **Note** The error handler might be only your last resort - of course you can also handle Exceptions as they occur.
-Only those exceptions that are not caught are forwarded to the error handler.
+Only uncaught exceptions are forwarded to the error handler.

 Here is an example code that uses all current subclasses of `TelegramError`: